pkibbey/pkibbey.github.io/src/content/projects/cereal-science.md

 ---
 title: Engineering Breakfast
-subtitle: A Data-Driven Breakfast Guide
+subtitle: "A Fun, Flavorful Take on Cereal Reviews!"
 description: >-
   Building a fun and scientific cereal review platform that analyzes taste, texture, nutrition, and nostalgia factors of breakfast cereals.